Connect with us

 That goal drought affected the whole of Norwich’s much vaunted strikeforce before relegation from the in the summer.

-Big signings Ricky van Wolfswinkel and Gary Hooper provided a miserable nine goals in a combined 61 games – suggesting Becchio’s lack of success was part of a larger problem under former Canaries boss Chris .
+Big signings Ricky van Wolfswinkel and Gary Hooper provided a miserable nine goals in a combined 61 games – suggesting Becchio’s lack of success was part of a larger problem under former Canaries boss .

 Becchio rarely needed to worry about finding the net at Leeds with an 86-goal return in five years at the club and he is still puzzled by his lack of chances at Norwich.